craigbarnes/dte/docs/dterc.md

 :   Copy to system "primary selection"

-Note that the **-b** and **-p** flags depend upon the terminal supporting "OSC 52" escape sequences.
+Note that the **-b** and **-p** flags depend upon the terminal supporting [OSC 52] escape sequences.
 If the terminal lacks this support, these flags will simply do nothing.
 OSC 52 sends data over the wire, so it can be used over SSH and still work as expected, unlike most other methods of copying to the system clipboard.